 Police Aid (State) - State general fund aid paid to municipalities, the Metropolitan Airport Commission and independent nonprofit police and peace officers' relief associations.
 The amount of state general fund aid is determined by tax receipts from a surcharge on auto insurance gross premiums.
 This aid is applied to the employer's contribution to peace officer's pensions.
+See also Supplemental Police Retirement Aid.

 Pre-tax Account - Account established by employers that allows employees to pay for certain expenses with pre-tax dollars.
-Eligible expenses include (1) out-of-pocket medical expenses; (2) up to \$5000 in child care expenses; and (3) certain parking, carpooling, and transit expenses.
+Eligible expenses include (1) out-of-pocket medical expenses; (2) up to \$5,000 in child care expenses; and (3) certain parking, car-pooling, and transit expenses.